bodo-ai/Bodo/docs/docs/quick_start/quickstart_local_sql.md

 # Bodo SQL Quickstart (Local) {#quickstart-local-sql}

-This quickstart guide will walk you through the process of running a simple SQL query using Bodo on your local machine using a local SQL table.
+This quickstart guide will walk you through the process of running a simple SQL query using Bodo on your local machine.

 ## Prerequisites